digimakergo/doc/tutorial/templating.md

 {:toc}
 </details>

-Templating is a typical way to write website pages.
-Digimaker website kits can implement multi sites, provide a powerful template override configuration, and template functions.
+Templating is a typical way to write web pages.
+With digimaker sitekit, you can write templates smoothly.

-## Site setting
+- Multi sites
+- Template override configuration
+- Template functions

+Digimaker's template can not be used in website, but any html-generating context, eg. pdf generating from html, email sending.

+## Set up site
 In configs/dm.yaml section sites you will see configuration below:
 ```yaml
 sites: